mh5/simple-chroot/README.md

 # simple-chroot

 simple-chroot is a bash script that manages installation and uninstallation of executable files on chrooted environments.
-The script automatically identifies the dependencies of the executables you want to install and clones them if necessary.
-It also allows uninstalling software and deletes its dependencies if they are not needed anymore.
+The script automatically identifies the dependencies of the executables you want to install or purge using `ldd`.
+If you install an executable, its dependencies are cloned automatically.
+You can uninstall these executables later on, and dependencies that are no longer needed by any other executables are deleted automatically.
+The chroot environment is assumed to be the working directory of the script.

 ##Installing packages

 ```
 # installing bash, vim and another executable.
-$ ./simple-chroot.sh install bash vim /link/to/another/executable
+$ ./simple-chroot.sh install bash vim /path/to/another/executable
 ```

 ## Uninstalling files
 ```
 # uninstalling vim and another executable.
-$ ./simple-chroot.sh purge vim /link/to/another/executable
+$ ./simple-chroot.sh purge vim /path/to/another/executable
 ```

+##Referencing files
+You can reference a file using one of the following ways...

+1. the absolute path to the file
+2. a relative path (that starts with a dot) to the file
+3. if the file is recognized as an external command, like `ls`, you can use the command name directly, and it will be expanded using `which`.